JANUARY 1: Appear on The Saturday Show (ITV)

 WOODY: There was a pressure to keep going: ‘If you stop, even for a short amount of time, you’re going to be forgotten about and washed up.’
 So you feel like you’ve got to stay in the public eye.
 That’s what we were told anyway.

 MIKE: You used to get the feeling you were being watched, y’know?
 If you’re really in the limelight and they’re all saying ‘great’, then it’s wonderful, who would complain at that?
-But then you’ve got to take the other side of the coin as well, y’know when people start saying, ‘Crap, no good’, then you’re also in the limelight or whatever.
-Just being in the limelight all the time is not something that I’m particularly mad about.
+But then you’ve got to take the other side of the coin as well, when people start saying, ‘Crap, no good’.
+When a band first comes out, they can do no wrong.
+Then after a while it’s, ‘Hold on what pants is he wearing?
+Did he clean his teeth this morning?’
+It’s like a marriage – the honeymoon period is over, but you’re still in the limelight all the time, which isn’t something I’m particularly mad about.
 I like a bit now and again, definitely, but constantly it gets a bit of a strain.
 That’s one of the reasons why leaving and going into obscurity was quite attractive.
+Plus my wife Sandra wasn’t happy standing in the shadow of the band, so it was partly because of her that I left too.
+It was a misguided attempt to make her happy, which I later found was an impossible dream.

 MIKE: I suppose it was a sombre period.
 I’d got into Tibetan Buddhism, which was about understanding your mind and emotions, and I had relationship shit, y’know.
 It was also the period where we kept trying to do something different.
 It was, ‘We have to a have a different beat’ and it was getting a strain – I was getting obsessive about it and I realised there’s more to life than your job.